- Buying Property

 Our property lawyers understand conveyancing and we provide concise and valuable advice to our clients.
 Our law firm also handle complex litigation matters and our clients benefit from having a strong professional team that understands this area of law well.

-Legal knowledge and scope to act and advise clients in property matters is essentially is the key differences between conveyancers and solicitors (or lawyers).
+Legal knowledge and scope to act and advise clients in property matters is essentially the key difference between conveyancers and solicitors (or lawyers).
 If a legal question arises or a there is a dispute about a point of law, which does happen frequently on conveyancing matters, a conveyancer has only a limited scope to be able to deal with the issue.
 They are not lawyers and cannot offer legal advice or prepare legal documents beyond a Contract of Sale.

 The differences really come to light when a problem does arise.
-For conveyancers’ when an issue does arise either it is often not dealt with fully as a conveyancer has limited scope and you have to take your file to a lawyer for another opinion costing you time and money.
+For conveyancers’ when an issue does arise, either it is often not dealt with fully, as a conveyancer has limited scope and you have to take your file to a lawyer for another opinion costing you time and money.

 When these issues arise on conveyancing matters under the supervision of a lawyer they have the ability to advise you quickly and thoroughly without the need to package up your file and take it elsewhere.
 The costs and time saving here is enormous.